Advising & Supervising

 Letters of Recommendation

-I strongly recommend that students seek letters of recommendation from professors they know the best and in whose courses they performed the best.
-I will agree to write confidential letters of recommendation for students who have demonstrated a high level of academic achievement in my courses and/or in independent research projects overseen by me.
-Typically, this means you will have gotten a high A in my US course(s) or a high distinction in my UK course(s).
+In general, students should seek letters of recommendation from professors they know the best and in whose courses they performed the best.
+I will write confidential letters of recommendation for students who have demonstrated a high level of academic achievement in my courses and/or in independent research projects overseen by me.
+For Ph.D. applications specifically, I will only write letters for students who have provided clear evidence of high-level preparation for the academic and professional rigors a Ph.D. program, as demonstrated by a holistic evaluation of their academic and professional records.

 Information for Prospective Ph.D.
 Students at LSE

 • The student's "intellectual discipline" is either political science or economics, and their methodological approach is either formal theory or advanced quantitative methods.
-By "intellectual discipline" I do not mean the offical subject of their Ph.D. (which can be, for example, methodology), but rather the community of scholars they intend to join and the journals they intend to publish in.
+By "intellectual discipline" I do not mean the official subject of their Ph.D. (which can be, for example, methodology), but rather the community of scholars they intend to join and the journals they intend to publish in.

 • The student has pursed high-level training in math and quantitative methods.
 This includes coursework in calculus, probability, statistics (including advanced regression), and causal inference.
 Students who wish to do formal theory should have completed—or plan to complete—real analysis and calculus-based game theory courses.

 In addition, I will typically expect the Ph.D. students I supervise to have a research interest in either political institutions or formal theory, and be prepared to work hard and take feedback well.
-I will occasionally supervise students working on topics that are not related to political institutions or formal theory, but whose research profiles align with mine on another dimension (e.g., methdologically).
+I will occasionally supervise students working on topics that are not related to political institutions or formal theory, but whose research profiles align with mine on another dimension (e.g., methodologically).

 Ph.D.
 Supervisees